ankur-JA/Next/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Tiplink project, please fork the repository and submit a pull request.
+If you'd like to contribute to the Next project, please fork the repository and submit a pull request.

 - `github/pull_request_template.md`: Template for pull requests.
 - `github/issue_template.md`: Template for issues.